kharyam/ocp-servicemesh-install/README.md

 Example installation of the service mesh operator (plus supporting operators) along with installation of a control plane with an auto-scaling ingress gateway.

 ## [Service Mesh Operators Installation](install-operators)
 Example instalation of service mesh via the command line using kustomize.
-This will install the service mesh operator along with any required operators.
+This will install the service mesh operator along with the required supporting operators:
+- Kiali
+- Jaeger
+- Elasticsearch

+As an admin user:
 ```bash
 git clone https://github.com/kharyam/ocp-servicemesh-install.git
 cd ocp-servicemesh-install